codymalick/BGKB/README.md

 4. Check BGKB
 5. Login and have fun!

+Version .02
+Added BG detection, activation and deactivation of mod sounds are now based on being in or out of a BG.
+Removed extra output to the console, added messages for entering and leaving BG.

 Version .01
 Basic Add-on functions work.
 On killing anything, sound clips play.
 Currently, no sound clips included in git.
 Planning on adding default game sounds for easy installation and use.